ahmed-f-alrefaie/GAIN-MPI/README.md

 cd GAIN-MPI
 ```

-Then use the wilkes to makefile and make:
+Then copy the wilkes2 makefile and make:

 ```
 cp makefile.wilkes2 makefile